View David Flaherty's Obituary on enterprise.southofboston.com and share memories

 |

 David M. Flaherty, 60, of South Kingstown, R.I., passed away peacefully at his home on March 26, 2020, after a courageous battle with ALS.
 He was the beloved husband of John B. McGillivray for ten years; they were together for fifteen years.
 Born in Concord, he was a son of the late John and Martha (Jones) Flaherty.
-David worked as a retail buyer for Luxury Brands and Ross Simmons.
+David worked as a retail buyer for Luxury Brands and Ross Simons.
 Besides his husband, he leaves his three brothers, Edward Flaherty and his wife Donna, James Flaherty and Stephen Flaherty all of Mass.; and many loving nieces and nephews.
 Due to COVID-19, David's services will be held at a later date.
 His service information will be reposted.
-In lieu of flowers, memorial contributions may be made to the ALS Association of RI, 2374 Post Road, #103, Warwick, RI 02886, the ALS Association of MA, 685 Canton Street, #103, Norwood, MA 02062 or to HopeHealth Hospice & Palliative Care of RI, 1085 North Main Street, Providence, RI 02904.
-Visit NardolilloFH.com for online condolences.
+Cowles, Doris I. (Weaver) of Weymouth, died March 28, 2020 at the age of 93.
+Doris was a very social person.
+She enjoyed lunches with friends and line dancing.
+She was the wife of the late Frederick A. Cowles.
+Loving mother of Roger S. Cowles of Weymouth, the late Russell A. Cowles, and the late Clifford R. Cowles.
+Grandmother of Rose Fussell, Douglas Cowles and Ashley Cowles.
+Great grandmother of Dylan and Olivia Fussell.
+Sister of the late Alan Weaver and Albert Weaver.
+Also survived by many nieces and nephews.
+Services will be private.
+Family and friends may offer their support by visiting www.Keohane.com and sharing a special memory or message.
+For those who cannot access the website, please call 781-335-0045 to have your message added.
+In lieu of flowers, donations in memory of Doris may be made to the Alzheimers Assn., MA Chapter, 309 Waverley Oaks Rd., Waltham, MA 02452.